jasongfleischer/defunct-website-argo-navis/_posts/2020-02-01-Were-the-80s-or-90s-better-at-making-classic-movies.md

 # 80s v 90s

 This is a stupid project I did in 2015.
-After I got in an argument with friends about movies, I used MATLAB to webscrape data off of IMDB to argue that 80s movies rule.
+After I got in an argument with friends about movies, I used MATLAB to webscrape data off of IMDB to prove that 80s movies rule.
 Then I copy/pasted the .m file into a document, and put the rendered plots into the document to make a psuedo-notebook, like the cool kids who used Mathematica got to play with.

 Here's what I learned: